mcoutada/OT303-python/README.md

 Install Hadoop in WSL.<br>
 Implement a MapReduce technique for 3 different tasks using:
 - A Python's mapper.py and reducer.py to process a small file (200mb).
-- Using Hadoop to process a big file (4 GB), loading it into HDFS and processing it with hadoop-streaming-X.X.X.jar.<br>
+- Using Hadoop to process a big file (4 GB), loading it into HDFS and processing it with hadoop-streaming-X.X.X.jar.

 Automate the Bash commands through a main.py script for the 3 tasks.<br>
 Creation of Unit Tests.<br>
 Unit Test Documentation.<br>